 Selling is about promoting your products and services the right way.
-To do that, you need to know how your target customers think.
-When you understand your target buyers, you can come up with marketing strategies that result in conversions.
+To do that, you need to know what your target customers think.
+When you understand your target buyers, you can develop marketing strategies that result in conversions.

 In short, understanding customer psychology is critical to marketing and sales success.
-Once you've picked the perfect business name, how exactly can you use customer psychology to drive ecommerce sales?
+Once you've picked the perfect business name, how can you use customer psychology to drive eCommerce sales?
 Let’s discuss five ways and some of the tools you can use.

 5 Ways You Can Use Customer Psychology to Drive Sales (and the Tools that Can Help)

 Customer psychology or consumer psychology is the study of why people buy things.
-When you base your marketing strategies on these five principles that stem from our proven understanding of consumer behavior, you can persuade your target buyers to take a desired action such as making a purchase from your store.
+When you base your marketing strategies on these five principles that stem from our proven understanding of consumer behavior, you can persuade your target buyers to take the desired action, such as purchasing from your store.

 People naturally follow the actions of others.
-The logic is this: if many people are behaving in a certain way, it must be right.
+The logic is this: if many people behave in a certain way, it must be right.
 That, in a nutshell, is the essence of social proof.

 Incorporating social proof into your marketing strategy doesn’t have to be overly complicated.
-All you need to do is show your target audience that many people have already taken the action you want them to take: buying from your store.
+You must show your target audience that many people have already taken the action you want them to take: buying from your store.
 This is known as action-based social proof.

-This is exactly what online retail giant eBay does.
-If you look at a typical product page, you will see many elements based on social proof.
+This is precisely what online retail giant eBay does.
+Looking at a typical product page, you will see many elements based on social proof.
 For example, eBay tells you how many people have viewed the product and how many have bought it (570 views per hour and 11,142 total sales, respectively, in this case):

 There’s another way you can use social proof to drum up sales.
 Instead of focusing on how many people purchased your product, you can show how many people love it.
 The best way to do this is by using reviews and testimonials.
 This is also known as preference-based social proof.

 Here’s how Brooklinen, which sells bedding and other home goods online, leverages preference-based social proof: